fanglingsu/vimb/man.md

 that another one can be selected with the same action as the first.
 Note that the extended hint mode can only be combined with the following hint modes *I p P s t y Y*.

+#### Motion
+{:#hint_mode_motion}

+Motions commands are like those for normal mode except that CTRL is used as modifier.
+But they can not be used together with a count.

+CTRL-F
+: Scroll one page down.

+CTRL-B
+: Scroll one page up.

+CTRL-D
+: Scroll half page down.

+CTRL-U
+: Scroll half page up.

+CTRL-J
+: Scroll one step down.

+CTRL-K
+: Scroll one step up.

 ### Searching
 {:#Searching}